Inland (Jars of Clay album)

-Inland is the eleventh full-length studio album by rock band Jars of Clay, which was released on August 27, 2013, by Gray Matters label.
+Inland is the eleventh and final studio album by rock band Jars of Clay, released on August 27, 2013, by Gray Matters label.
 The album was produced by Tucker Martine at Flora Recording & Playback in Portland, Oregon.
 It has seen significant charting successes, and has garnered critical acclamation.
 It was nominated for Rock/Contemporary Album of the Year by the GMA Dove Awards.

 Background

 The album was recorded in Portland, Oregon, at Flora Recording & Playback in July 2012 by the band, and it was produced by Tucker Martine.

 Release and promotion

 The album was released on August 27, 2013, by Gray Matters label.
 The song "Love in Hard Times" was packaged with the purchase their EP entitled Under the Weather (Live in Sellersville, PA), and this occurred on March 18, 2013.
 "Inland" was released as a promotional single by the band through Rolling Stone on June 17, 2013, which was free to download.
 On June 18, 2013, the band released the lead single "After the Fight" from the album.
 On August 20, 2013, Jars of Clay allowed Billboard to stream the album.